jwage/phpchunkit/README.markdown

 ## Setup

-Here is an example setup that can be placed in your project under something like `bin/tester`.

 It is important to note that you are responsible for implementing the sandbox preparation, database creation and sandbox cleanup processes by adding [EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher.html) listeners.
 You can listen for the following events:

 - `sandbox.prepare` - Use the `Events::SANDBOX_PREPARE` constant.
 - `sandbox.cleanup` - Use the `Events::SANDBOX_CLEANUP` constant.
 - `databases.create` - Use the `Events::DATABASES_CREATE` constant.

+Here is an example setup:

 ```php
 #!/usr/bin/env php